Gunman Who Shot At GOP Congressional Members Had "An Anger Management Problem," FBI Says

 Hodgkinson was "struggling in all kinds of different ways" and was on prescription medication at the time of the shooting, according to Slater.

-He was "running out of money," was unemployed and looking for a job, and his 30-year marriage "was not going so well," Slater said.
+He was "running out of money," unemployed, and looking for a job, while his 30-year marriage "was not going so well," Slater said.

-"It was a pattern of life where you could tell things were not going well for Tom," Slater said.
+"It was a pattern of life where you could tell things were not going well for Tom," Slater said, referring to Hodgkinson by his middle name.

-Hodgkinson had a piece of paper that contained the names of six members of Congress, the FBI investigation revealed.
+Hodgkinson had a piece of paper that listed the names of six members of Congress, the FBI investigation revealed.
 However, there was "no context" included in the list.

-Slater asserted that this was not a "hit list" and that the FBI did not believe that Hodgkinson had any targets, agenda, or threats against any of those six unidentified Congress members.
+Slater asserted that this was not a "hit list," and that the FBI did not believe that Hodgkinson had any targets among, or had made any threats against, any of those six unidentified members of Congress.

-Hodgkinson's web searches revealed "only a cursory search" of two of those Congress members on the list.
+Hodgkinson's web-search history revealed "only a cursory search" of two of the members of Congress on the list.

-The FBI said that Hodgkinson also visited a storage facility in Alexandria more than 43 times between April and June, which contained more than 200 rounds of ammunition and a November 2016 receipt for a gun purchase and rifle components.
+The FBI also said that Hodgkinson visited a storage facility in Alexandria more than 43 times between April and June.
+According to a press release, the facility contained "a laptop computer, more than 200 rounds of ammunition, a receipt for a November 2016 gun purchase and additional SKS rifle components."

-The night before the shooting, Hodgkinson did a Google search of the "2017 Republican Convention," the FBI said.
+The night before the shooting, Hodgkinson did a Google search for the "2017 Republican Convention," the FBI said.

-In April, Hodgkinson also took cell phone photos and videos of various sites on the National Mall and several monuments including the US Capitol, the Library of Congress, the Smithsonian’s National Museum of African American History, and Culture and the Washington Monument.
+In April, Hodgkinson took cell phone photos and videos of various sites on the National Mall, and of several monuments including the US Capitol, the Library of Congress, the Washington Monument, and the Smithsonian’s National Museum of African American History and Culture.

-However, Slater characterized these as "tourist" activities and did not believe that they were surveillance of intended targets.
+However, Slater characterized these as "tourist" activities, and did not believe they constituted surveillance of intended targets.

-The FBI also did not find any online threats or references to members of Congress or the Congressional baseball game on Hodgkinson's digital devices.
+The FBI did not find any online threats or references either to members of Congress or to the Congressional Baseball Game on Hodgkinson's digital devices.

 "Hodgkinson made numerous posts on all of his social media accounts espousing anti-Republican views, although all of the posts reviewed thus far appear to be First Amendment-protected speech," the FBI said in a press release.

-Hodgkinson visited Sen. Bernie Sander's office sometime between April 15 and April 26, Slater said, adding that he did not know if Hodgkinson — an ardent Sanders supporter — met with the senator.
-He also had email communications with two US senators in Illinois — Tammy Duckworth and Richard Durbin.
+Hodgkinson visited Sen. Bernie Sanders' office sometime between April 15 and April 26, Slater said, adding that he did not know whether Hodgkinson — an ardent Sanders supporter — met with the senator.
+Hodgkinson also had email communications with the two US senators for Illinois — Tammy Duckworth and Dick Durbin.

-The FBI confirmed that on the morning of the shooting, a witness reported Hodgkinson asking them, “Is this the Republican or Democrat baseball team?”
-He reportedly remained at the baseball field when the witness told him it was a Republican event, the FBI said.
+The FBI confirmed that a witness reported that Hodgkinson has asked them on the morning of the shooting: “Is this the Republican or Democrat baseball team?”
+Hodgkinson reportedly remained at the baseball field when the witness told him it was a Republican practice, the FBI said.

 Here's What We Know About The Suspect In The Congressional Baseball Shooting